CelalKincross/CelalKincross/README.md

 **`Cybersecurity Specialist`**

 Welcome to my GitHub repository!
-I am a Cybersecurity specialist with a CompTIA Sec +, and Toronto Metropolitan University (TMU) Cybersecurity, Data Protection, and Digital Forensics (April '25) Certifications.
+I am a Cybersecurity specialist (CISSP, CompTIA Sec +) with Security Operations Centre experience, and Toronto Metropolitan University (TMU) Cybersecurity, Data Protection, and Digital Forensics (April '25) Certification.
 I posses both blue team and red team skills.
 When I am not completing part-time classes for my TMU Computer Science degree, you can usefully find me poking around the internet for new  malaware analysis techniques.
-Whether you are looking for a new team member or just want to see what I can do, I hope you find something interesting in my [repository](https://github.com/CelalKincross?tab=repositories)!
+Feel free to reach out if you have any questions.
 <hr>

 **`Languages and Tools`**